 Mini Blinds

-The final factor that influences cost is whether or not your sliding doors have blinds.
+The final factor influencing cost is whether or not your sliding doors have blinds.
 Nobody likes vertical blinds, but a high-quality vendor can put horizontal mini blinds on individual panes to maximize privacy.

 What Factors Determine How Much Other Doors Cost?